Ceci n’est pas un être humain

 2019Sound Performance

-Ceci n’est pas un être humain explores the increasingly fluid boundaries between human and artificial sound.
+Ceci n’est pas un être humain investigates the increasingly porous boundaries between biological and artificial sound.